 Pucci’s design combined three stylized birds flying in close formation to represent the three crewmembers working towards their common goal.

-Two birds fly close to the Moon with the third above – just like the mission itself, where two crewmembers descended to the Moon while the third continued in lunar orbit.
+Two birds fly close to the Moon, with the third above—just like the mission itself, in which two crewmembers descended to the Moon while the third continued in lunar orbit.

-The lunar surface in the background is the actual landing site and includes ’15’ in Roman numbers amongst the craters.
+The lunar surface in the background is the actual landing site, and amongst the craters, Roman numerals ’15’ are present.

 Apollo 16 Patch

-The Apollo 16 crew wanted to include the themes of patriotism and teamwork in their patch, along with the mission number and the names of the team.
+The Apollo 16 crew wanted to include the themes of patriotism and teamwork in their patch, along with the mission number and the team’s names.

 NASA graphic artist Barbara Matelski took their ideas and designed a patch with everything they wanted.